Collage of radiant heating systems

 Infrared Radiators:

-• This makes them ideal for outside applications including decks, restaurants and cafes.
+• This makes them ideal also for outdoor applications such as alfresco areas.

 • They are suited to rooms with short, quick heating requirement such as bathrooms.